 Disney’s Port Orleans Resort Riverside is widely considered to be a great Walt Disney World resort by the Disney community.
 After seeing all of the praise the resort regularly receives, we wanted to experience this moderate hotel for ourselves.
 What we found was an enjoyable and quiet resort that should be an option for any Disney World visitor who wants something a bit nicer than the values, but more affordable than the deluxe resorts.

 Upon arrival, we found the staff to be extremely helpful and friendly.
-Despite a long line at check-in, we were assisted promptly and met with some “southern charm” which fit perfectly with the theming of the resort.
+Despite a long line at check-in, we were assisted promptly and met with some southern charm which fit perfectly with the theming of the resort.

-As you can see on the map below, Port Orleans: Riverside is a large resort.
+As you can see on the map below, Port Orleans Riverside is a large resort.
 Big thanks to PortOrleans.org for this incredible map.

-Pools and Recreation
+Pools and Amenities

 Beyond swimming, there’s also Surrey Bike Rentals, playgrounds, jogging paths, fishing, movies under the stars, campfires and much more.
 If you’re not planning on spending a full day or night at the parks, you’ll find plenty to do back at the resort.

-Most importantly, would we stay there again?
-Yes, we would.
+So, would we stay there again?
+Yes!

-Factoring in a price that’s much more appealing than other options, we recommend checking out this resort when you’re planning your next Disney World vacation.
+Factoring in a price that’s more appealing than other options, we recommend checking out this resort when you’re planning your next Disney World vacation.